Fijian dollar: Coinage

 In 1969, coins were introduced in denominations of 1c, 2c, 5c, 10c & 20c, with a 50c coin issued in 1975.
 The coins had the same sizes and compositions as the corresponding Australian coins, with the 50 cents matching the cupronickel dodecagonal type introduced in Australia in 1969.
 In 1990, new compositions were introduced, with copper-plated zinc used for the 1¢ and 2¢ coins, and nickel-plated steel for the 5c, 10c, 20c & 50c.
 An aluminium-bronze $1 coin was introduced in 1995, replacing the $1 note.
 2009 saw the introduction of a new smaller coinage from 5 to 50 cents.
 These were struck by the Royal Canadian Mint and are made with the three-ply electroplate method.
 The 1 and 2 cents were also discontinued and withdrawn the same year.
 A thinner brass plated steel $1 coin was later introduced in 2010, gradually phasing out the older type.

 In 2013 Fiji released a whole family of new coins, with fauna themes, and without the Queen's portrait.
 This new series saw the introduction of a $2 coin, replacing the corresponding note just as the $1 coin had done before.
-This coin faced controversy due to being too easily mistaken as a $1, as it was only slightly larger of the same color.
+This coin faced controversy due to being too easily mistaken as a $1, as it was only slightly larger of the same colour.
 It was replaced by a larger and thicker Spanish flower shaped $2 coin in 2014.
 The metallic content of both the $1 and $2 was also changed in 2014 for better durability and resistance to wear after widespread complaints of the coins corroding and "turning black".